 It depends on the format.
 In 8-digit YDDDYRRR, a "1" in position 1 could mean 1981 (with 1 in position 5) or 1991.
 In 9-digit YYRRRRRRR, "1" as the first digit with "0" as second = 2010.
 Use our decoder for precise results.

 Value depends on model, year, condition, and originality.
 Kalamazoo-era guitars (pre-1984) command a premium over Nashville equivalents.
 Les Paul Standards from Kalamazoo typically run $3,000–$15,000+; Nashville-era Standards from 1985-1999 run $1,500–$4,000.
 See the value guide above for era-specific ranges.
 Condition is the most important factor—mint commands 20–40% more than "good."
+For a complete breakdown of what drives guitar prices across all brands, see our complete guide to guitar valuation.

 The Norlin era (1969-1986) was when Gibson was owned by Norlin Industries.
 Quality varied during this period.
 Some excellent guitars were made, but the era's reputation suffered from heavier bodies and inconsistent quality control.
 Serials from this era use the 8-digit YDDDYRRR format (from 1977 onward).
 Norlin-era guitars can be great players but often sell for less than pre-Norlin or post-Norlin equivalents.